heavyblotto/memorativa/docs/readme.md

   - Saturn: Historical records, deep research, time-tested knowledge
   - Fixed Stars: Universal principles, eternal wisdom

-## Memory Palace Architecture
-The memory palace architecture consists of a main Sun hall--a central chamber--and a series of rooms that radiate from the central chamber.
-Each room is named after a planet, with the main Sun hall serving as the central hub.
-The Sun hall provides an overview of the palace and its contents, while the other rooms provide further exploration and organization of the content.
-The planets are arranged in a circle around the walls of the hall, with portals connecting to the rooms.

-Overlaying the hall are the astrological houses, which further categorize the content and define the room structure.
-Further overlaying the hall are the thematic influences of the Ficino system, such as the planetary influences, which further categorize the content and define the room structure.
-By default, content added to the memory palace is automatically placed in the Sun hall, but the user can also organize and find content in other rooms.

-The system uniquely combines two powerful traditional approaches:
-- The dynamic celestial framework of Marsilio Ficino's astrological memory system
-- The concrete spatial techniques of the classical Art of Memory

-This hybrid approach enables:
-- Physical memory palaces that respond to celestial influences
-- Traditional loci enhanced by planetary energies
-- Fixed architectural spaces with dynamic symbolic meanings
-- Concrete memory storage with fluid organizational patterns
-- Stable navigation paths that reveal different aspects under varying conditions

-### House-Based Sections
-- **Twelve Primary Zones**
-  - Each house manifests as a distinct functional area
-  - Thematic alignment with traditional house meanings
-  - Flexible boundaries responding to house cusps
-  - Interactive zones for content placement
-  - Passage points to extended rooms

-### Ficinian Dynamism
-- **Planetary Influences**
-  - Real-time celestial energy mapping
-  - Dynamic color and lighting shifts
-  - Live wallpaper effects
-  - Temporal effect variations
-  - Aspect-based interactions
-  - Local manifestation of planetary qualities

-### Physical-Celestial Hybrid Architecture
-- **Core Spatial Design**
-  - Central Solar hall as primary hub
-  - Mandala-pattern radiating rooms
-  - Fixed architectural elements with dynamic celestial alignments
-  - Traditional memory loci enhanced by planetary influences
-  - Consistent pathways with variable planetary aspects

-### House-Based Categories and Segmentation
-Houses are a traditional method of organizing content in a memory palace.
-Houses are divided into 12 sections, with each section representing a specific aspect of life.
-  - 1st House: Personal palace attributes
-  - 2nd House: Resource collections
-  - 3rd House: Connection networks
-  - 4th House: Foundation content
-  - 5th House: Creative expressions
-  - 6th House: Practice methods
-  - 7th House: Shared palaces
-  - 8th House: Transformation markers
-  - 9th House: Teaching collections
-  - 10th House: Public contributions
-  - 11th House: Community spaces
-  - 12th House: Hidden insights

-### Planetary Influences
-Planetary influences are the influences of celestial bodies on human behavior and thought.
-Planetary influences can be identified by the position of the sun, moon, and planets on the same day.
-  - Sun: Core palace identity
-  - Moon: Personal content collections
-  - Mercury: Reference connections
-  - Venus: Aesthetic attributes
-  - Mars: Active practice records
-  - Jupiter: Teaching materials
-  - Saturn: Historical archives
-  - Fixed Stars: Universal principles

-### Planetary Aspects
-Planetary aspects are the relationships between celestial bodies, such as the sun, moon, and planets.
-Planetary aspects can be identified by the position of the sun, moon, and planets on the same day.

-  - Sun: Core palace identity
-  - Sun-Moon: Personal identity
-  - Sun-Mercury: Communications
-  - Sun-Venus: Aesthetic insights
-  - Sun-Mars: Active practices
-  - Sun-Jupiter: Teaching materials
-  - Sun-Saturn: Historical archives
-  - Sun-Fixed Stars: Universal principles

-### Planetary Hour
-A planetary hour is a specific point in time on a planetary orbit where the sun is at its highest point in the sky.
-Planetary hours can be identified by the position of the sun on the same day.

-  - Daily rotation (planetary hours)
-  - Weekly cycles (planetary days)
-  - Monthly lunar phases
-  - Solar seasonal shifts
-  - Planetary retrograde periods
-  - Annual celestial cycles

-### Planetary Stations
-A planetary station is a specific point in time on a planetary orbit where the sun is at its highest point in the sky.
-Planetary stations can be identified by the position of the sun and the moon on the same day.

-  - Sun: Core palace identity
-  - Moon: Personal content collections
-  - Mercury: Reference connections
-  - Venus: Aesthetic attributes
-  - Mars: Active practice records
-  - Jupiter: Teaching materials
-  - Saturn: Historical archives
-  - Fixed Stars: Universal principles

-### Rooms
-#### Solar hall (Central Palace)
-The Sun hall provides an overview of the "mundane" world and events, global and local news, trends, and events.
-It is the central hub of the palace and provides a way to navigate the palace and its contents.
-The Sun hall provides the full method of loci experience, including:
-- Room features as category markers
-- Furniture as content collections
-- Architectural elements as organizational structure
-- Position-based relationship mapping
-- AI generated symbolic images for loci stations based on traditional methods of image creation

-The Sun hall features:
-- Dynamic celestial alignments
-- Octagonal hall with zodiacal dome
-- Central hearth/altar for core menus
-- Golden furnishings as fixed memory points
-- Light wells tracking planetary positions
-- Radiating pathways to planetary chambers
-- Houses divided by solar rays
-- Each house section with specific solar qualities

-#### Earth hall (Personal Palace)
-The Earth hall features a geocentric design and real-time celestial body tracking.
-It also features dynamic influence mapping and temporal alignment with actual planetary movements.
-This room affords a truly Ficino-based Astrological Memory Palace experience and fully elaborates the Ficino system.
-  - Personal biographical time scale
-  - Geocentric Design
-  - Accurate astronomical positioning via Swiss Ephemeris integration
-  - Real-time celestial body tracking
-  - Dynamic influence mapping
-  - Temporal alignment with actual planetary movements
-  - Factual and historical biographical content

-#### Lunar hall (Memory Palace)
-The Lunar hall features:
-  - Daily time scale
-  - Reflective surfaces and memory pools
-  - Dream-recording alcoves
-  - Mirrors linking daily experiences
-  - Houses marked by lunar phase qualities
-  - Emotional and intuitive memory points

-#### Mercury hall (Library)
-Mercury features:
-  - Immediate time scale
-  - Cardinal-point writing desks
-  - Revolving reference systems
-  - Communication-themed loci
-  - Quick-access memory stations
-  - Symbolic messaging apparatus
-  - Live-streaming communication tools

-#### Venus hall (Gallery)
-Venus features:
-  - Artistic memory and curation
-  - Music and aesthetic content
-  - Relationship-mapping furnishings
-  - Beauty-oriented memory points
-  - Aesthetic correspondence tables

-#### Mars hall (Workshop)
-Mars features:
-  - Practice and ritual
-  - Transformation tracking tools
-  - Active working spaces
-  - Implementation markers
-  - Progress recording points

-#### Jupiter hall (Hall of Learning)
-Jupiter features:

-#### Saturn hall (Study Hall)
-Saturn organizes content by time and history.
-It features:
-  - Historical record repositories
-  - Time-marking mechanisms
-  - Traditional knowledge stations
-  - Foundational principle markers

-### Dynamic Integration Mechanics
-#### Celestial-Physical Interactions
-  - Fixed loci with shifting planetary energies
-  - Architectural stability with celestial dynamism
-  - Light patterns tracking astronomical positions
-  - Aspect-based pathway prominence
-  - Multi-purpose mnemonic objects
-  - House cusp alignments with room features
-  - Cross-room house relationships

-#### Memory Storage Patterns
-  - Traditional loci techniques for specific memories
-  - Planetary influences adding meaning layers
-  - Hybrid anchoring points combining systems
-  - Multiple mnemonic pathways
-  - Cross-referencing through planetary aspects
-  - House-based content categorization
-  - Angular house emphasis for key memories

-#### Navigation Systems
-  - Fixed architectural pathways
-  - Dynamic celestial alignments
-  - Combined walking patterns
-  - Planetary hour modifications
-  - Aspect-based connections

-#### Celestial Levels
-- Luna (Memory of immediate experiences, daily reflections)
-- Mercury (Study notes, communications, connections)
-- Venus (Aesthetic associations, harmonious relationships)
-- Sol (Central insights, core principles, illuminations)
-- Mars (Active practices, ritual records, transformations)
-- Jupiter (Expanded understanding, teaching notes)
-- Saturn (Deep contemplation, historical knowledge)
-- Fixed Stars (Universal principles, eternal truths)

-#### Temporal Dynamics
-- Daily rotation (planetary hours)
-- Weekly cycles (planetary days)
-- Monthly lunar phases
-- Solar seasonal shifts
-- Planetary retrograde periods
-- Annual celestial cycles

-### Implementation Patterns

-#### User Interface Components
-  - 2D orthogonal and first-person 2D view of the memory palace and furniture visualization
-  - Interactive memory locations with visual markers
-  - Real-time lighting modes that reflects sun/moon positions
-  - Path highlighting based on selected criteria

-#### Movement System
-  - Pre-defined architectural routes
-  - Routes that align with celestial positions
-  - Dynamic movement patterns
-  - Time-based path modifications

-#### Time-Based Features
-  - Daily cycles with traditional planetary hours
-  - Weekly planetary alignments
-  - Moon phase tracking
-  - Seasonal sun position changes
-  - Planetary retrograde tracking
-  - Yearly celestial patterns

-#### User Interactions
-  - Physical object manipulation
-  - Location-based memory storage
-  - Layered object interactions
-  - Contextual memory spot behavior

 ## Universal Lens System
 The lens system is a key feature of the system, enabling users to navigate and explore the content in a unique and immersive way.
 It allows users to switch between lenses to gain a deeper understanding of the content and its symbolic meanings.